cascroydon/cascroydon.github.io/IF.md

 ## Competition {#compo}

 There is an annual [interactive fiction competition](https://ifcomp.org/).
 I would encourage students who find this activity rewarding to enter their work.

+## Example {#example}

+Here is an example interactive fiction based on the Brothers Grimm tale <a href="TheWhiteSnake">The White Snake</a>.
+This version does include some CSS styles and a custom font, but other than that is plain HTML.
+The source files are available in <a href="https://github.com/cascroydon/TheWhiteSnake">this GitHub project</a>.